mpkondrashin/tmlist/README.md

 **Note:** Alternatevly Cloud One API Key can be used with a role that provides Full Control for Endpoint & Workload Security.
 This approach does not provide appropriate permissions granularity.

 ### Get Entry Point Address
+Entry point is URL where program will connect to submit Web API calls

 #### For Deep Security users
 For Deep Security, address should be the address of one of Deep Security Managers with port that is 4119 by default and /api path:
 ```